Frequently Asked Questions (FAQs) on Fertility

 PICSI is a very similar process to ICSI.
 There is an additional sperm election method which is used to choose sperm which are most likely to be mature.
 As with ICSI this is recommended based on your medical history and test results and will be discussed with you at your new consultation appointment with a doctor.

-Access Fertility offers patients two IVF funding packages which provide:
+Access Fertility offers patients three IVF funding packages which provide:

 • A fixed cost for treatment

-• Potential cost of treatment reduced by up to a third
+• The potential cost of treatment is reduced by up to a third

 • Up to a 100% refund